jackb992/hybrid-vapoursynth-addon-fedora/README.md

 This Repo is for hosting the Plugins build set up for Hybrid and Vapoursynth On Fedora.

-All plugins needed for hybrid are included, except from vcmod (source link is dead).
+All plugins needed for hybrid are included

 Directions